Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/use_saml.md

 ---

-    title: SSO using SAML
+    title: "SSO using SAML"
-    linkTitle: SSO using SAML
+    linkTitle: "SSO using SAML"
-    weight: 130
+    weight: 120

----
-{{< TransferCFT/axwayvariablesComponentLongName  >}} supports a web browser single sign-on, SSO, profile that enables users to use the same logging details for {{< TransferCFT/axwayvariablesComponentLongName  >}} as other Axway products (for example, Flow Manager), eliminating the need to log in multiple times on different web-based UIs.
+---{{< TransferCFT/axwayvariablesComponentLongName  >}} supports a web browser single sign-on, SSO, profile that enables users to use the same logging details for {{< TransferCFT/axwayvariablesComponentLongName  >}} as other Axway products (for example, Flow Manager), eliminating the need to log in multiple times on different web-based UIs.

 ## Single sign-on using SAML